ollama/ollama/docs/import.md

 ### Tagging models

-If your model has different versions you can optionally tag them, without a tag it will be `latest`:
+If your model has different versions you can optionally tag them, without a tag, it will be `latest`:

 ```
 ollama push <your username>/example[:tag]